-We have a responsibility to be a good corporate citizen and actively contribute to the vitality and resilience of the communities we serve.
+We believe we have a responsibility to be a good corporate citizen and actively contribute to the vitality and resilience of the communities we serve.
 From our commitment to the environment and sustainable practices to our wide-ranging civic and charitable endeavors, we’re dedicated to fostering strong, thriving communities, and we’re guided by robust governance principles to ensure we operate responsibly.
 And this way of working extends beyond our offices.
-Our employees are devoted to their communities and logged nearly 118,000 hours of volunteer time in 2016.
+Our employees are devoted to their communities and logged more than 143,000 hours of volunteer time in 2017.

 Environment and Sustainability

 Across all aspects of our business and through public policy initiatives, Travelers promotes responsible environmental practices that seek to reduce our carbon footprint and build resilient communities.
-These practices extend to the work we do with our customers in helping them mitigate risks associated with changing climate conditions.
+These practices, outlined in a corporate policy approved by senior management, extend to the work we do with our customers in helping them mitigate risks associated with changing climate conditions.

 - Provide climate risk transparency through the annual NAIC Insurer Climate Risk Survey and CDP response.

 - Conduct comprehensive vendor selection and supply chain management processes, including review of climate and environmental considerations, where appropriate.

 - Provide consumer education and awareness through the Prepare & Prevent campaign.